 • Growth opportunities

 Human beings aspire to grow.
 So do your employees.
 The growth is not just financial – that is bound to happen with time.
 Along with the money what we crave for is fame.
-That happens when we take up bigger responsibilities.
+What happens when we take up bigger responsibilities.
 Is there scope for your employee to take up bigger responsibility?
 If not, what can be done about it?
 One of the sustainable ways is to grow the organisation.
-This increases the volume and the ticket size.
-What better opportunity of growth can an employee have?
+This increases the volume and ticket size.
+What better opportunity for growth can an employee have?
 This requires realistic plans and communication.
 However, hierarchical growth is not always possible.
-Then look out for opportunities of lateral growth.
+Then lookout for opportunities of lateral growth.
 This brings newness and a new zeal.
 Otherwise, things get mundane and boring and the effort reduces.
-An old hand contributes disproportionately in the organisation’s growth.
+An old hand contributes disproportionately to the organisation’s growth.
 The longer an employee stays, the deeper understanding the person gains, and the better solutions and plans will come from this person.
 But first, this employee has to stay for this long duration.

 Even with every attribute of employee satisfaction ensured by the employers, lack of effort from the employees can hinder the outcome.
 As business entrepreneur Tim Clark states, “You (employee) have to want to be engaged.
 There has to be a deep-seated desire in your heart and mind to participate, to be involved, and to make a difference.
 If the desire isn’t there, no person or book can plant it within you.”
 For an employee to be satisfied, he needs to be mindful of the following: